 3. Report the fraud to the credit bureaus, check your credit report, and consider freezing your credit file.

 To prevent further identity theft, contact Experian, Transunion, and Equifax to report the fraud on your account.
-You should also consider going to AnnualCreditReport.com to check your credit report from each bureau.
+You should also consider ordering your credit reports from each bureau to review activity.
 It’s free to access the reports once each year.

 It’s also free to freeze your credit file so it will be much more difficult for criminals who have your personal information to open up new accounts in your name.